canonical-web-and-design/tutorials.ubuntu.com/tutorials/get-started-canonical-kubernetes/get-started-canonical-kubernetes.md

 3. You will then be asked to enter a descriptive name for the JAAS controller.
 We suggest using *jaas*
 4. You can now import you SSH key from Launchpad or Github into your cluster - if you didn't add it earlier.
 For instance, a user with the Github username 'ghuser' would use the following command:
 `$ juju import-ssh-key gh:ghuser`
-5. Verify your SSH key is working by running the date command on the first machine
-`$ juju run --machine 0 -- date`
+5. Verify your SSH key is working by running the date command on the first machine `$ juju run --machine 0 -- date`
 With SSH operating properly you can now setup *kubectl*.
-Learn more by visiting the [official documentation](https://kubernetes.io/docs/user-guide/kubectl/)
-6. Fetch the credentials from the Kubernetes Master charm
+6. Fetch the credentials from the Kubernetes Master charm:
-7. Make a directory:
+Make a directory
 `$ mkdir -p ~/.kube`
 and then copy the config file
 `$ juju scp kubernetes-master/0:config ~/.kube/config`
 This might open a separate modal window, in which you should enter the passphrase for your SSH key you added in step 4
 ![Passphrase window](./images/passphrase-window.png)
-8. Establish a secure proxy to the apiserver with the command:
+7. Establish a secure proxy to the Kubernetes apiserver with the command:
 `$ kubectl proxy`

-9. Navigate to the Kubernetes dashboard UI through the proxy **xxx.xxx.xxx.xxx:8001/ui**.
+8. Navigate to the Kubernetes dashboard UI through the proxy **xxx.xxx.xxx.xxx:8001/ui**.
 Note the trailing `/ui`.
 ![Kubectl proxy](./images/kubectl-proxy.png)
 _**Note**: The browser may warn you that the connection is not private or secure.
 Bypass the warnings (via the ‘Advanced’) option.
 The browser will then ask you to login.
 The default username and password are both **admin**._

-10. You can now use the Kubernetes Dashboard to drive your cluster
+9. You can now use the Kubernetes Dashboard to drive your cluster
 ![Kubernetes dashboard](./images/kubernetes-dashboard.png)